Freedos1/homework-1/README.md

 ### 11. Webpage I like

 What's one webpage you like?
-Why?
+Why? yahoo because design is good and you can change webpage color

 ### 12. Website I don’t like

 What's one webpage you like?
 Why?
+Teacher X Press because it's so confused

 ### 13. Resources